gofr-dev/gofr/docs/advanced-guide/remote-log-level-change/page.md

 GoFr will automatically fetch the response from this URL and then update the log level dynamically.

-By default the time-interval between the request to fetch log level is `15 Seconds`.
+The time-interval between the request to fetch log level is `15 Seconds`.
+ **The support to override this config is coming soon.**